PhD loans are available in 2025/26 to help Doctoral students living in England or Wales pay for their course fees and living expenses

 If you're employed, your repayments will be taken out of your salary automatically on a monthly basis.
 If you're self-employed, HM Revenue and Customs (HMRC) will calculate how much you must repay on completion of your annual self-assessment tax return.

-Be aware that if you have previously taken out a postgraduate loan to fund Masters-level study, this will be combined with your PhD loan.
+If you have previously taken out a postgraduate loan to fund Masters-level study, this will be combined with your PhD loan.
 You'll therefore repay a single debt at a rate of 6% of your income over £21,000.

 However, debt from your undergraduate student loan is paid concurrently rather than combined.
 This means you may find yourself repaying up to 15% of your income - 9% for your undergraduate loan and 6% for your postgraduate/PhD loan.